openedx/credentials/docs/sharing/badges/configuration/credly.rst

    Webhooks connect Credly with an external platform so your server is notified about events within Credly.

-Webhooks are set up on the Credly management dashboard — Credly initiates the synchronization.
+Webhooks are set up on the Credly management dashboard.
+Credly initiates the synchronization.

 Select an action from the list so that whenever the specified action occurs, your system is notified.
 Without this synchronization, the external system will not learn about changes (e.g. a template update or archival) and may issue outdated badges.